 9.4.2.aa1 UHR Operation Element

-The NPCA Operation Information Present field indicates whether NPCA operation is enabled at the AP transmitting this field and whether the NPCA Operation Information field is present in the UHR Operation Information field.
-The NPCA Operation Information Present field is set to 1 to indicate that NPCA operation is enabled and that the NPCA Operation Information field is present in the UHR Operation Information field.
-The NPCA Operation Information Present field is set to 0 to indicate that NPCA operation is not enabled and that the NPCA Operation Information field is not present in the UHR Operation Information field.
+The NPCA Enabled field (#2144) indicates whether NPCA operation is enabled at the AP transmitting this field and whether the NPCA Operation Parameters field is present in the UHR Operation Information field.
+The NPCA Enabled field (#2144) is set to 1 to indicate that NPCA operation is enabled and that the NPCA Operation Parameters field is present in the UHR Operation Information field, and set to 0 otherwise.
+The NPCA Enabled field (#2144) is set to 0 to indicate that NPCA operation is not enabled and that the NPCA Operation Parameters field is not present in the UHR Operation Information field.

-The format of the NPCA Operation Information field is defined in Figure 9-aa3 (NPCA Operation Information field format), .
+The format of the NPCA Operation Parameters field is defined in Figure 9-aa1 (NPCA Operation Parameters field format)in subclause 9.4.1.aa1.(#2676)